Overview

 • Position cost: $0.00

-The schedule and wage are present, but the inactive status controls the result.
+The FTE and wage are present, but inactive status controls the result.

 Example: